European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

       just described.

-      During initialization, more properties may be set than during a normal reconfiguration at runtime, this is why we have to treat it special and cannot use the code path for the latter.
+      During initialization, more properties may be set than during a normal reconfiguration at runtime.
+This is why we have to treat it as a special case and cannot use the code path for the latter.

-      This behavior also allows to define special properties that do something during initialization.
+      This behavior also allows us to define special properties that do something during initialization.
 As an example, a ``RemoteDevice`` parameter may already connect to the remote device upon initialization.
 Properly declaring a parameter to refer to a remote